-- Sexual or gender-based harassment: Conduct that may: include unwelcome sexual advances, requests for sexual favors and other verbal, physical, or electronic conduct of a sexual nature that creates a hostile, intimidating, or abusive environment; involve verbal, physical, or electronic conduct based on a person’s sex, gender, sexual orientation, or sex-stereotyping that creates a hostile, intimidating, or abusive environment, even if those acts do not involve conduct of a sexual nature; or include harassment for displaying what is perceived as a stereotypical characteristic for one’s sex or for failing to conform to stereotypical notions of masculinity and femininity, regardless of the actual or perceived sex, gender, sexual orientation, gender identity, or gender expression of the person(s) involved.
+- Sexual or gender-based harassment: Conduct that may include: unwelcome sexual advances, requests for sexual favors and other verbal, physical, or electronic conduct of a sexual nature that creates a hostile, intimidating, or abusive environment; involve verbal, physical, or electronic conduct based on a person’s sex, gender, sexual orientation, or sex-stereotyping that creates a hostile, intimidating, or abusive environment, even if those acts do not involve conduct of a sexual nature; or include harassment for displaying what is perceived as a stereotypical characteristic for one’s sex or for failing to conform to stereotypical notions of masculinity and femininity, regardless of the actual or perceived sex, gender, sexual orientation, gender identity, or gender expression of the person(s) involved.

 - Sexual assault or sexual violence: Having or trying to have sexual contact with another person without that person’s consent.
 Sexual contact is intentional touching or penetration of another person’s clothed or unclothed body by another person with any part of their body or any object in a sexual way.
 It can also include causing another person to touch their own or another person’s body in this manner.
 Think A.C.E. for consent – 100% agreement (freely made and conscious decision), communicated clearly (words and/or actions), every time.
-See page 9 of the policy for more information about consent.
+See the policy for more information about consent.

 - Sexual exploitation: Taking sexual advantage of another person without their consent (see consent above), taking advantage of another person’s sexuality, or going beyond the consensual sexual contact you both agreed to without the knowledge of the other person, for any purpose.
-Here are just a few examples (see page 8 of the Policy for more information):
+Here are just a few examples (see the Policy for more information):